lateef-taiwo/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-2/README.md

     security_group_id        = aws_security_group.datalayer-sg.id
     }

-IMPORTANT NOTE: We used the aws_security_group_rule to refrence another security group in a security group.
+IMPORTANT NOTE: We used the aws_security_group_rule to reference another security group in a security group.

 ### Certificate From Amazon Certificate Manager